Disha Ravi

-Disha Annappa Ravi (born 1998, Bangalore) is an Indian youth climate change activist and a founder of Fridays For Future India.
+Disha Annappa Ravi (born 1998, Bangalore) is an Indian youth climate change activist and a co-founder of Fridays For Future's chapter in India.
 Her arrest on 13 February 2021 for an alleged involvement with an online toolkit related to Greta Thunberg and the 2020–2021 Indian farmers' protests gained international attention.
 The Indian government alleged that the toolkit, a standard social justice communications and organizing document, providing a list of ways to support the farmers' protests, fomented unrest and a form of sedition.
 The arrest was widely criticized both within India, and internationally.

 Background

 Disha is a youth climate activist from Bangalore, India, and one of the founders of Fridays For Future in India (FFF India).
 According to The Quint, she is part of the MAPA wing of the FFF movement, and "MAPA stands for Most Affected People and Areas – meaning, countries and peoples of the Global South (developing world), who bear the brunt of carbon emissions and climate change."
 In an interview with Auto Report Africa, Disha stated, "My motivation to join climate activism came from seeing my grandparents, who are farmers, struggle with the effects of the climate crisis", and "At the time, I wasn't aware that what they were experiencing was the climate crisis because climate education is non-existent where I'm from."

 Disha focuses on bringing voices to communities in need and is an author of multiple editorials and articles for international youth climate activists.
 She was also featured in a September 2020 British Vogue magazine profile of four activists of colour working against environmental racism.
 On February 15, 2021, The New Indian Express referred to her as "Bengaluru's Greta".

 In September 2020, Disha explained, "I'm striking because we're living through the climate crisis.
 Heavy rains and lax measures taken by governments have led to millions of people being displaced because of floods, particularly in India.
 My house was flooded last week."
 Disha told The Guardian, "We are not just fighting for our future, we are fighting for our present.
 We, the people from the most affected are going to change the conversation in climate negotiations and lead a just recovery plan that benefits people and not the pockets of our government."